 or text PAC followed by your date of birth (in DD/MM/YYYY format) to 65075 (see other options)

 |Log in to the My Vodafone website and go to Account settings > Mobile switching|

 or text PAC to 65075 to get a Vodafone PAC Code by SMS text message (see other options)

 |Show contact details for more networks... (e.g. iD Mobile, Plusnet, Tesco & Smarty)|

-Once issued, your PAC Code is valid for 30 days.
-You should write it down, keeping it somewhere safe and secure (treat it like a password, as anyone with the PAC Code can initiate a phone number transfer).
-There’s no need to cancel the plan on your current mobile network.
+Once issued, your PAC Code will be valid for 30 days.
+You should write it down, keeping it somewhere safe and secure (treat it like a password as anyone with the PAC Code can initiate a phone number transfer).
+There’s no need to separately cancel the plan on your current mobile network.
 This will be done automatically for you once the PAC Code has been used.

 Using your PAC Code